Search

 Why You Should Try Rowing

-Indoor rowing as a mode of fitness has been gaining in popularity in recent years.
+Indoor rowing has gained popularity as a mode of fitness in recent years.
 Michelle Parolini, Master Coach for Row House, explains, “Indoor rowing engages 85% of the muscles in your body.
 It’s an efficient cardio workout; it builds strength, burns calories, and improves posture.
 Rowing benefits beginners as well as accomplished athletes.”

 It might surprise people that the rowing stroke is primarily about using leg muscles and not arms.
 Parolini explains, “Many people mistakenly believe that rowing is about ‘pulling’ from the arms, but it’s really about ‘pushing’ from the legs.
 Proper rowing is 60% legs, 30% core, and only 10% arms.”

-Because rowing engages both the leg’s big muscles and the core, it translates to an overall higher calorie burn than the same amount of time spent cycling.
+Because rowing engages both the leg’s big muscles and the core, it translates to a higher calorie burn than the same amount of time spent cycling.
 The fluid strokes make it an intense cardio workout.
 Domitrovic says, “Even though I was an avid spinner, I was surprised how low my endurance was when I began rowing.”
-In addition to cardio, Parolini says, “Rowing strengths and protects the low back, opens the hips and stretches the entire body, while also building muscle.”
+In addition to cardio, Parolini says, “Rowing strengthens and protects the lower back, opens the hips, and stretches the entire body while also building muscle.”

 The Health Benefits Of Rowing